romeokienzler/TensorFlow/README.md

+changes by DP
-The following are all the changes coming in TensorFlow 2.x.
+The following are all the changes coming in TensorFlow 2.x by DP.
 Let's have a closer look at them:

 * Eager Execution / tf.function
 * Integration of the Keras API